MoAli-sec/PythonSSH/README.md

 # PythonSSH

-a simple implement of SSH(Secure Shell) using paramiko library
+This project provides a basic implementation of executing commands over SSH using the Paramiko library.
+It consists of several scripts: